mohayonao/web-audio-scheduler/README.md

   - Remove a callback function from the event list.
 - `removeAll(): void`
   - Remove all callback functions from the event list.

+#### Events
+- `"start"`
+  - emitted when the scheduler started.
+- `"stop"`
+  - emitted when the scheduler stopped.
+- `"process"`
+  - emitted before each scheduler process.
+- `"processed"`
+  - emitted after each scheduler process.

 #### Callback
 A callback function receives a schedule event and given arguments at `.insert()`.